gedeondt/EventCRM/README.md

 ## Goals

-- Model CRM entities (for now contacts) as aggregates whose changes are represented by immutable events.
+- Model CRM entities (contacts and clients) as aggregates whose changes are represented by immutable events.
 - Allow the system to grow by adding new slices without affecting the rest of the code.
 - Provide traceability for every operation through a `TraceContext` carried inside the events.